-We believe that good corporate governance benefits all of our stockholders.
-We regularly review and consider our corporate governance policies and practices, the SEC's corporate governance rules and regulations, and the corporate governance listing standards of the NYSE, the stock exchange on which our common stock is traded, and may update our corporate governance policies and practices as appropriate.
+We believe that good corporate governance benefits all of our stockholders and is a critical component to driving long-term stockholder value.
+We regularly review and consider, and may make changes to, our corporate governance policies and practices in light of the rules, regulations and standards of the SEC and NYSE, industry best practices and input from our Board, its committees and our stockholders.

-We have adopted a Code of Ethics and Business Conduct (the "Code") that applies to all of our directors, officers, and employees, and also includes portions that specifically apply to our CEO, CFO, Principal Accounting Officer, and others performing related functions.
+We have adopted a Code of Ethics and Business Conduct (the "Code") that applies to all of our directors, officers, and employees, and also includes portions that specifically apply to our CEO, CFO, Principal Accounting Officer, and others performing related functions, and to the extent required in their agreements with us, contractors, consultants, and others who do business on our behalf.
 Copies of the Code and our Corporate Governance Guidelines are posted on our website at www.cvrenergy.com under the heading "Investor Relations" and the subheading "Corporate Governance."
 Printed copies of these documents are also available free of charge upon request to our Secretary.
 We will post on our website or file a Form 8-K with the SEC any amendments to, or waivers from, the Code requiring disclosure under applicable rules within four business days following the amendment or waiver.